 "[L]et the black man [...] get an eagle on his button, and a musket on his shoulder [...], and there is no power on earth which can deny that he has earned the right to citizenship[...]."
 Frederick Douglass

 The United States Colored Troops and the Defenses of Washington

-On July 17, 1862, President Lincoln authorized the use of African Americans in federal service by issuing the Second Confiscation and Militia Act.
-It was not until the the Emancipation Proclamation, of January 1, 1863, however, that black men could serve in combat.
+On July 17, 1862, President Abraham Lincoln authorized the use of African Americans in federal service by issuing the Second Confiscation and Militia Act.
+It was not until the Emancipation Proclamation was issued on January 1, 1863, however, that black men could serve in combat.

 The United States War Department issued General Order Number 143 on May 22, 1863.
-This order established the Bureau of Colored Troops and it recruited many African American men into the Union Army.
-The regiments of the Union army that were were composed of African American men were called the United States Colored Troops (USCT).
+This order established the Bureau of Colored Troops and it recruited many African American men into the Union army.
+The regiments of the Union army that were composed of African American men were called the United States Colored Troops (U.S.C.T.).

-Another regiment designated to the defenses was Company E, 4th U.S Colored Infantry.
-Below are two pictures of the regiment at both Fort Lincoln and Fort Slocum.
+Another regiment designated to the defenses was Company E, 4th U.S Colored Infantry, recorded by photographers at both Fort Lincoln and Fort Slocum.